 At Ellie Mae, our top priority is the success of our customers.
-As part of our continued commitment to improve stability, performance and scalability for our customers, we will begin leveraging Amazon Web Services (AWS), the leader in cloud computing, to provide online services starting in June of 2019.
+As part of our continued commitment to improve stability, performance and scalability for our customers, we will begin leveraging Amazon Web Services (AWS), the leader in cloud computing, to provide online services starting in October 2019.

 Cloud and AWS Overview